vmware-archive/clarity/docs/BUILD.md

 ## Full Project Build

-To build the entire repo and all projects run the command `npm run build`.
+To build the entire repo and all projects run the command `npm run build:ci`.
 This command is useful to run before submitting a PR to ensure everything will pass the CI build.